WSU-kduncan/3120-cicd-WeiChen66/README-CI.md

 - CI Project Overview
+In this project, we are using docker desktop to build containers and images which enables applications to run consistently across different environments.

 - Run Project Locally
 - how to install docker + dependencies: Install docker(sudo apt install docker).
 Windows download docker desktop.